EOSIO/eos/contracts/enumivo.system/enumivo.system-clause-constitution-rc.md

 No Member shall offer nor accept anything of value in exchange for a vote of any type, nor shall any Member unduly influence the vote of another.

 # Article V - No Fiduciary
-No Member nor SYS token holder shall have fiduciary responsibility to support the value of the SYS token.
-The Members do not authorize anyone to hold assets, borrow, nor contract on behalf of SYS token holders collectively.
-This blockchain has no owners, managers or fiduciaries; therefore, no Member shall have beneficial interest in more than 10% of the SYS token supply.
+No Member nor ENU token holder shall have fiduciary responsibility to support the value of the ENU token.
+The Members do not authorize anyone to hold assets, borrow, nor contract on behalf of ENU token holders collectively.
+This blockchain has no owners, managers or fiduciaries; therefore, no Member shall have beneficial interest in more than 20% of the ENU token supply.

 # Article VI - Restitution
 Each Member agrees that penalties for breach of contract may include, but are not limited to, fines, loss of account, and other restitution.